skip navigation

 WINTER- December-February (Indoor Training)

-JRow practices are 3 times per week (may be different for winter season)
+JV/U15 practices are 3 times per week (may be different for winter season)

 MONDAY & THURSDAY- 5-7PM